-As a lab school, The ECL is a multipurpose demonstration program.
-We incorporate photographs of the program in action into classroom and lab school newsletters, educational workshops, presentations, print and electronic publications and website resources, and use them to illustrate articles and books submitted for publication by our academic staff members.
-Occasionally, ECL photos appear in print and electronic publications of professional organizations that share our educational and advocacy goals, including the National Association for the Education of Young Children (NAEYC), our accrediting organization.
+As a lab school, The ECLS is a multipurpose demonstration program.
+We incorporate photographs of the program in action into classroom and lab school newsletters, family education workshops, presentations, print and electronic publications and website resources, and use them to illustrate articles and books submitted for publication by our academic staff members.
+Occasionally, ECLS photos appear in print and electronic publications of professional organizations that share our educational and advocacy goals, including the National Association for the Education of Young Children (NAEYC), our accrediting organization.
 In addition, we use photographs to publicize our program on campus and in the broader community.
 We ask for your permission to use photographs that may include your child for these educational and informational purposes.
-(See "Permissions Form" on back of enrollment form "Identification and Emergency Information.")
+(See "Permissions Form".)

-Please also remember that your Contract/Informed Consent to attend the ECL contains the following: "Selected students and/or faculty may take photographs, make video or audio recordings, and/or gather observational data of my child at the ECL.
+Please also remember that the Photo Consent form contains the following: "Selected students and/or faculty may take photographs, make video or audio recordings, and/or gather observational data of my child at the ECLS.
 Students and faculty will respect my child's right to privacy.
-Some material may be retained by the ECL staff and be kept at the ECL or in the offices or storage rooms of the Department of Human Ecology.
-Such material is identified by my child's first name only, unless otherwise permitted by the ECL Director.
+Some material may be retained by the ECLS staff and be kept at the ECLS or in the offices or storage rooms of the Department of Human Ecology.
+Such material is identified by my child's first name only, unless otherwise permitted by the ECLS Director.
 Access to this material is limited to the director and to faculty and students enrolled in certain classes or engaged in research."